 –Scott Hayes, B-BAL Director

-If you are interested in being considered for the position, please email a cover letter, writing sample (research paper from course, poster presented at a conference), current CV, and course transcripts (if you do not have access to your official transcript, you can send an unofficial version instead) to our email, BBAL@osu.edu .
+If you are interested in being considered for the position, please submit a cover letter, current CV, course transcripts, and a writing sample (research paper from course, poster presented at a conference) as a single pdf file to bbal@osu.edu

 Graduate Students